 It seems whatever your illness or ailment may be, there’s always a snakeoil salesman who can trace it back to “evil toxins”.

-Heck, I recently had a sales rep trying to sell me some rather expensive capsules they claimed will “combat the dangerous mercury levels in tuna”.
+Heck, I recently had someone at the gym try to sell me some rather expensive capsules they claimed could “combat the dangerous mercury levels in tuna”…

-To reach dangerous levels of mercury via tuna you’d quite literally have to bang Aquaman.
+To reach dangerous levels of mercury via tuna I’d quite literally have to get bummed by Aquaman.

 But here’s the thing…

-Before reading further, just bear in mind that things are about to get crazy.
+Before reading further, just bear in mind that things are gonna get crazy.

 YOU HAVE BEEN WARNED…

 5. DETOX JUICE DRINKS

 Let’s start with the lighter side of things.